Rules And Information

 -

 Each member contributes $5 to the Hole-in-One (HIO) pot as part of your annual membership dues payment.
-For the 2024 season, all club tournaments, with the exception of the mid-week events and the Coastal Cup, will be eligible for the HIO prize.
+For the 2025 season, all club tournaments, with the exception of the mid-week events, Ravens Cup matches, the Coastal Cup, and the T4T event will be eligible for the HIO prize.
 At the end of the season, each member who scores a HIO during eligible events will evenly split the HIO pot.
 If no one gets a HIO during the season, the pot will carry over to the following year.
-Last year we had 137 members and there were no HIOs, so the $685 pot will carry over into 2024.
-For 2024, we have 138 members (138*$5=$690), so the HIO pot is set at $1,375.
+We've had no HIOs the past 2 seasons (2023 and 2024), so the HIO pot will carryover $1,375.
+We have 100 members for 2025, so that's another $505 (101 * $5) added to the HIO pot ($1,880).
 Lastly, guests are not eligible for the HIO pot.

 Club Policy for Handicaps and Posting Scores